 Classic German cars everyone loves…

 The most popular German classic cars in the US include BMW, Porsche, Audi, Mercedes and Volkswagen.
 You could be a car dealer, an antique car collector or simply a car enthusiast looking to internationally ship your prized possessions to Germany.
-This is where Schumacher Cargo Logistics, a top international car shipper to Germany comes in.
-After all such an expensive asset should be handled only by expert movers who have gained tremendous experience in this niche.
+If you’d like to learn further, visit out Germany car shipping section.

 Classic German cars are common to find and yet so unique that they are prized possessions for the owner.
 Some of these German classics include: